News from the Opernhaus Zürich

 The Board of Directors has created a six-member search committee to find a new artistic director for the Opernhaus Zürich, whose tenure will begin with the 2025/26 season.
 The successor to Andreas Homoki – who has decided to bring his tenure to a close in 2025, after 13 years – is set to be presented by the end of this year.
 The committee will target qualified candidates with international reputations for the leadership of Switzerland’s largest cultural institution.

 Leading the committee is Markus Notter, President of the Board of Directors of the Opernhaus AG.
 The other members of the committee include Jacqueline Fehr, president of the Cantonal Government, Madeline Herzog, Director of the Department of Culture, and Peter Wuffli, Vice-President of the Board of Directors.
-With Laura Berman, Artistic Director of the Staatsoper Hannover, the committee gains an experienced and distinguished expert in musical theater.
-Her position as an external advisor will receive additional support.
+In Laura Berman, director of the Hanover State Opera, and Nora Schmid, director of the Opera Graz as well as designated director of the Saxon State Opera Dresden, two experienced and distinguished experts in music theatre have been gained.
 The committee is rounded out by Christian Berner, the current Commercial Director of the Opernhaus.

 15. June 2021